RoboDad/IV-25/readme.md

 Pin 6 is the heater positive.  +2.4V, 35mA +/-5mA

 You can swap pins 1 and 6 (i.e., swap heater polarity).
 It seems to cause the dim dot to switch ends.
+It almost seems like the heater should be AC to evenly distribute the brightness across all the dots.

 Pins 2,3,4,5,7,8,9 are the anodes +25V, 4-10mA?